Date and Time

 - Different types of privilege and when it arises

 The course will be of direct interest to lawyers and non-lawyers working in the public service.
 For lawyers it will provider a useful refresher and update to the key principles of public law, in a manner which fulfils CPD requirements and provides an accredited qualification.
 For public servants who do not have a legal qualification, the course will provide a useful and practical understanding of this complex area, which has an impact on their working lives.

-This course is endorsed by the Institute of Commercial Management (ICM).
-Attendees will receive an ICM continuing professional development (CPD) certificate on successful completion of the course, including a single assignment to be completed after the taught aspect of the course has ended.
+This course is accredited by the Institute of Commercial Management (ICM).
+Delegates will receive an ICM continuing professional development (CPD) certificate on successful completion of the course.

-Sharon Dillon-Lyons is a Barrister-at-Law in civil litigation including tort and contract law.
-She has experience working in policy and compliance with non-governmental organisations specifically legal duties of bodies including legislative compliance with data protection, freedom of information and health and safety.
+Sharon Dillon-Lyons is a Barrister-at-Law.
+She practises in civil litigation including tort and contract law.
+She has experience working in policy and compliance with non-governmental organisations; specifically legal duties of bodies including legislative compliance with data protection, freedom of information and health and safety.
 She also has experience of best practice tools to monitor implementation of policies, procedures and compliance with legal and contractual obligations.